bixBeta/scRNA-WS24/Lessons/Week3.md

 First, we will use the related `FindAllMarkers()` function to generate lists of marker genes that distinguish each cluster from all others:

 ```
-# set idents to the harmony_clusters with res=0.4
+# Set idents to make sure next steps use the harmony_clusters with res=0.4
 Idents(sobj.filtered) <- sobj.filtered$harmony_clusters

-# install presto to help FindAllMarkers run quickly
+# Install presto to help FindAllMarkers run quickly
 devtools::install_github('immunogenomics/presto')

-# find marker genes that disinguish each cluster compared to all other cells
+# Find marker genes that disinguish each cluster compared to all other cells
-# use default Wilcox algorithm and default cutoffs for minimum detection and log(fold-change) and
+# Use default Wilcox algorithm and default cutoffs for minimum detection and log(fold-change) and
-# save only the positive marker genes (higher expression in the cluster being tested vs all other cells)
+# Save only the positive marker genes (higher expression in the cluster being tested vs all other cells)
 sobj.markers <- FindAllMarkers(sobj.filtered, only.pos = TRUE)

-#check the top marker genes by cluster
+# Check the top marker genes by cluster
 sobj.markers %>%
   group_by(cluster) %>%
   dplyr::filter(avg_log2FC > 1)
 ```
-The top results for Cluster 0 should look like:
+The top results for Cluster 0 should look like the table below.
+Review the column names at the top to interpret the table (e.g. Cluster # is in the next-to-last column).
 ```
 # A tibble: 19,082 × 7
 # Groups:   cluster [18]